-Last year, the signs of our rapidly warming climate manifested in ways impossible for anyone to ignore.
-Bay Area residents were subjected to weeks of smoky skies, poor air quality, and intense heat, and soon increased flooding from storms and sea level rise will become the new norm.
+Over the past few years, the signs of our rapidly warming climate have manifested in ways impossible for anyone to ignore.
+Bay Area residents have been subjected to weeks of smoky skies, poor air quality, and intense heat, and soon increased flooding from storms and sea level rise will become the new norm.

 Luckily, we know that nature-based solutions like urban greening provide effective and necessary climate adaptation strategies that cities can deploy now.